aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 ## Configuring flexible time window

 You can configure flexible time windows by specifying the `flexibleTimeWindow` property.
-By default, the mode of `flexibleTimeWindow` is set to `off` and this feature is disabled.
+By default, the mode of `flexibleTimeWindow` is set to `OFF` and this feature is disabled.

 ```ts
 declare const target: targets.LambdaInvoke;